 “People are complaining they are getting viruses and strange behavior when they go to our website.
-They will not shop with us if they can’t trust the reputation of our online store.“
+They will not shop with us if they can’t trust the reputation of our online store."

-We will now execute a two Cross-Site Scripting ( XSS ) attacks against WAF-as-a-Service which will stops these attacks.
+We will now execute two Cross-Site Scripting ( XSS ) attacks against WAF-as-a-Service which will stops these attacks.
 First, we will do a simple XSS attack, then a more advanced one.
 Both will be blocked.

 Cross-Site Scripting defense is enabled by default on WAF-as-a-Service, so as soon as you deploy WAF-as-a-Service, you are protected.